Professor Michele Schweisfurth

 BA (English Language and Literature and French) University of Western Ontario

-I am a comparative educationist interested in tensions between global frameworks (such as children’s rights, and notions of ‘best practice’ in teaching and learning) and local and cultural imperatives.
-My research takes a comparative and international perspective on:
+I am a comparative educationist interested in the tensions between global frameworks (such as children’s rights, and notions of ‘best practice’ in teaching and learning) and local and cultural imperatives.
+My current and recent research takes a comparative and international perspective on:

 - global citizenship education;